Skip to content

 Quality:

-The number of items you get and the quality are pretty good.
+The number of items you get and the quality is pretty good.
 I have only had two carving tools detach from the wooden holder.
 I just glued it back in and continued with my work.

 These tools hold up well, even with my hands full of wet clay.